om-ai-lab/ZoomEye/README.md

 * [LLaVA-ov-7B](https://huggingface.co/lmms-lab/llava-onevision-qwen2-7b-ov)

 ### 2. Evaluation data
-The evaluation data we will use has been packaged together, and the link is provided [here](https://huggingface.co/datasets/omlab/zoom_eye_data).
+The core evaluation data (including V<sup>*</sup> Bench and HR-Bench) will be used has been packaged together, and the link is provided [here](https://huggingface.co/datasets/omlab/zoom_eye_data).
 After downloading, please unzip it and its path is referred as to **anno path**.

+**[Optional]** If you want to evaluate ZoomEye on MME-RealWorld Benchmark, you could follow the instructions in [this repository](https://github.com/yfzhang114/MME-RealWorld) to download the images and extract them to the \<anno path\>/mme-realworld directory.
+Meanwhile, place the *annotation_mme-realworld.json* file from [this link](https://huggingface.co/datasets/omlab/zoom_eye_data) into \<anno path\>/mme-realworld.

-Its folder tree is that:
+The folder tree is that:
 ```
 zoom_eye_data
   ├── hr-bench_4k
   │   └── annotation_hr-bench_4k.json
-  │   └── images
+  │   └── images/
   │     └── some.jpg
   │    ...
   ├── hr-bench_8k
   │   └── annotation_hr-bench_8k.json
-  │   └── images
+  │   └── images/
   │     └── some.jpg
   │    ...
   │── vstar
   │   └── annotation_vstar.json
-  │   └── direct_attributes
+  │   └── direct_attributes/
   │     └── some.jpg
   │    ...
-  │   └── relative_positions
+  │   └── relative_positions/
   │     └── some.jpg
   │    ...
+  ├── mme-realworld
+  │   └── annotation_mme-realworld.json
+  │   └── AutonomousDriving/
+  │   └── MME-HD-CN/
+  │   └── monitoring_images/
+  │   └── ocr_cc/
+  │   └── remote_sensing/
  ...
 ```

 ## 🚀 Evaluation
 ### 1. Run the demo